yandex-cloud/docs/en/compute/pricing.md

 The {{ ig-name }} component can be used free of charge.
 You can create instance groups and use the storage and computing resources within the [available limits](concepts/limits.md).

-All other services {{ yandex-cloud }}, such as VMs and external IP addresses, are charged as usual.
+All other {{ yandex-cloud }} services, such as VMs and external IP addresses, are charged as usual.
 Outgoing traffic [is charged](#prices-traffic) the same as in other services.

 {% if product == "yandex-cloud" %}